-Staff Theology I-II 3-3 credits A two-semester introduction to theology.
-The first semester course focuses on Bible and Tradition, studying key books and themes of the Old and New Testaments.
+Theology I-II A two-semester introduction to theology.
+The first semester course focuses on Bible and Tradition. studying key books and themes of the Old and New Testaments.
 The second semester course focuses on Creed and Practice, surveying major elements of systematic theology (e.g., Creation and Redemption) and Christian life (e.g., The Sacraments and Morality).

-T/RS 200 Staff 3 credits Inside the Old Testament An introduction to and readings in the whole range of Old Testament literature with special attention to its literary form, historical context, and levels of meaning.
+Inside the Old Testament 3 credits An introduction to and readings in the whole range of Old Testament literature with special attention to its literary form, historical context, and levels of meaning.

-T/RS 201 Staff Inside the New Testament 3 credits An introduction to and readings in the whole range of New Testament literature with special attention to its literary form, historical context, and levels of meaning.
+Inside the New Testament

+An introduction to and readings in the whole range of New Testament literature with special attention to its literary form, historical context, and levels of meaning.

+T/RS 204 Pauline Letters

-T/RS 204 Dr. Frein, Fr.
-Barone Pauline Letters 3 credits An introduction to the writings of the Apostle Paul, exploring Jewish and Greco-Roman influences on his letters as well as his contribution to basic Christian beliefs and practices.
+Dr. Frein, Fr.
+Barone 3 credits

+An introduction to the writings of the Apostle Paul, exploring Jewish and Greco-Roman influences on his letters as well as his contribution to basic Christian beliefs and practices.

-T/RS 205 Fr.
-Barone The Gospels and Jesus 3 credits An historical-critical study of the synoptic gospels.
+The Gospels and Jesus

+3 credits An historical-critical study of the synoptic gospels.
 The historical figure of Jesus of Nazareth as perceived in the resurrection faith of the early Christian communities.
-Film and slide presentations of archaeological discoveries relevant to New Testament era.
+Film and slide presenta-

+Testament era.